 - As first shown by Alvarez et al. in 1980, the sedimentary rock

 boundary are abnormally rich in platinum group metals like

-rocks.
-Deposition is worldwide.
-The extraterrestrial origin of
+Earth rocks.
+Deposition of the anomalous layers is worldwide.
+The

 - The energy release involved would have required a 10-km diameter asteroid impact.